 In Guadeloupe there has been mistrust of the French government's handling of health crises since the 1970s when many islanders were exposed to toxic pesticides used in banana plantations.

-France last week said it is open to discuss autonomy for Guadeloupe if it is in the interests of the people who live there.
+The French government said in November that it was open to discussing autonomy for Guadeloupe if it were in the interest of the people who live there.

 Our Standards: The Thomson Reuters Trust Principles.